CMU-CREATE-Lab/automate-plume-viz/README.md

 # About the main project

-**If you work on your own project but not the CREATE Lab's plume visualization project, DO NOT use the following instructions.**
+**DO NOT use the following instructions if you work on your own project but not the CREATE Lab's plume visualization project.**

 The main project folder is "/projects/earthtime/air-src/automate-plume-viz" on the hal50 server.
 For co-workers on the CREATE Lab's plume visualization project, go to the [CoCalc project](https://aircocalc.createlab.org:8443/projects/13e67e6d-d6b5-42f2-99ff-cda6431e4c2f/files/air-src/automate-plume-viz/).
 You will see a list of files.
 The main script of this project is "automate_plume_viz.py" and you need to run it using the [terminal in the CoCalc system](https://aircocalc.createlab.org:8443/projects/13e67e6d-d6b5-42f2-99ff-cda6431e4c2f/files/air-src/automate-plume-viz/terminal.term?session=default).